tc-imba/VE475/homework/homework1/ex3/README.md

 ## Compilation

-This program is built and tested under Linux (Ubuntu 17.04), with cmake > 3.5, and the GMP Library is used.
+This program is written in c++, built and tested under Linux (Ubuntu 17.04), with cmake > 3.5, and the GMP Library is used.
 It can be installed by
 ```
 $ apt-get install libgmp-dev
 ```